ClearC2/clean-webpack/README.md

 ## What Does This Package Do?
-This package provides an easy plug-and-play alternative to the steps listed in the origin how-to below.
+This package provides an easy plug-and-play alternative to the steps listed in the original how-to below.

 ## Install
 1. Add the following line to the devDependencies section in your package.json: